foxtroy-jay/1904-CS-STEALTH-STARTUP/Group Contract.md

 	Ask for help at any time

 Amend policy
-If 3 out 4 agree, we will do it.
+If 3 out 4 agree, we will do it. or anyone can call trial by combat.
 No side deals.

 Mike is not the boss or PM or anything.